 For starters, back then not many people knew about percussive therapy (apart from Theragun of course).
 Vibrational therapy was the recovery method that everyone was talking about.

-So, while Hypervolt hasn’t done much to alter their original product (except add Bluetooth connectivity to it), the market has changed significantly.
+So, while Hypervolt hasn’t done much to alter their original product (except add Bluetooth connectivity to it, as far as we know), the market has changed significantly.

 The vibrational therapy cake has been depleted and everyone is trying to dig into the new percussive therapy one.

-The problem is that the regular Hypervolt isn’t a percussive device – it was never intended to be in the first place.
+The problem is that the regular Hypervolt isn’t a true percussive device – it was never intended to be in the first place, it was advertised as a vibration therapy device.
 Even so, everyone else seems to have moved on to percussive therapy and there are literally hundreds of brands out there selling percussive devices.

 Some of these brands are really innovative and if not for the lack of exposure enjoyed by Hyperice and Theragun, these brands have quite a lot to offer.
 We have talked about some of them extensively in our posts.